Murders of Kerry Graham and Francine Trimble: Identification

 These DNA comparisons later corroborated this sibling's belief.
-Consequently, 36 years after their murders, the two decedents discovered alongside Highway 20 in Mendocino County on July 8, 1979 were formally identified as being Kerry Ann Graham and Francine Marie Trimble.
-The formal identifications were made in November 2015, and later announced to the media via a February 2016 joint press conference held by the Mendocino and Sonoma county sheriff's offices in Mendocino's county seat of Ukiah, and in which both girls' families were informed that the disappearances of Graham and Trimble had never been connected with the remains discovered alongside Highway 20 as police had originally believed the victims had been a young boy and a young girl, and that a likely factor in the original misidentification of one of the bodies as being that of a male was that much of the skeletal structure of young females typically resembles those of males until a female begins to physically mature.
+Consequently, thirty-six years after their murders, the two decedents were formally identified as being Kerry Ann Graham and Francine Marie Trimble.
+Their formal identifications were made in November 2015, and later announced to the media via a February 2016 joint press conference held by the Mendocino and Sonoma County Sheriff's Offices in Mendocino's county seat of Ukiah, and in which both girls' families were informed that the disappearances of Graham and Trimble had never been connected with the remains discovered alongside Highway 20 as police had originally believed the victims had been a young boy and a young girl, and that a likely factor in the original misidentification of one of the bodies as being that of a male was that much of the skeletal structure of young females typically resembles those of males until a female begins to physically mature.

 Following this formal announcement, one of the individuals who had worked on the forensic reconstruction of the victims' faces was to state: "It's been such a collaborative effort giving these victims back their names; an identity that has been lost for 30-plus years.
 It's extraordinary that we were able to help the investigation and these families find answers to their questions.
 I can't sum up how incredible that is."

 The remains of Kerry Graham and Francine Trimble were released to the surviving members of their families in February 2016.
 At a press conference, one family member stated that although both families had "largely resigned [themselves]" to the fact foul play was an extremely likely reason the girls had disappeared, both families were "glad to know" the girls' bodies had been identified, in order that they could receive a dignified burial by their families.

 Ongoing investigations

 Mendocino County investigators have stated that although no official suspects have been identified, investigations into the deaths are ongoing, with the case being "as active as it's ever been".
 Mendocino County Sheriff Tom Allman has also stated that with the identification of the victims, investigators are hoping to obtain more information about the hours leading up to the girls' disappearance in the hopes of capturing the individual or individuals responsible for their deaths and the subsequent concealment of their remains.

 "We had resigned ourselves to not knowing where they had disappeared ... she would have been 51 years old this year.
 It's like we're just learning of her death – like it just happened.
 I'm very impressed that so many people here cared.
 We thought it was a forgotten case until [the National Center for Missing & Exploited Children] contacted us for DNA."

-— The uncle of Francine Trimble addressing the media following the formal identifications of Kerry Graham and Francine Trimble.
+— William Walsh.
+Uncle of Francine Trimble, addressing the media following the formal identifications of Kerry Graham and Francine Trimble.
 February 2016.